MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-setting-up-workflow-notifications.md

 1. For approval workflows, you set up the recipients of workflow notifications by filling a line on the **Approval User Setup** page for each user that takes part in the workflow.
 For example, if User 2 is specified in the **Approver ID** field on the line for User 1, then the approval request notification is sent to User 1.
 For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md).
 2. You set up when and how users receive workflow notifications by filling the **Notification Schedule** page for each workflow user.
 For more information, see [Specify When and How to Receive Notifications](across-how-to-specify-when-and-how-to-receive-notifications.md).
 3. If you want, you can customise the content of the email notification by modifying report 1320, Notification Email.
-For more information, see [Create and Modify a Custom Report or Document Layout](ui-how-create-custom-report-layout.md).
+For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).
 4. You set up specific content and rules of a workflow notification when you create the workflow in question.
 You do this by selecting options on the **Workflow Response Options** page for the workflow response that represents the notification.
 For more information, see step 9 in [Create Workflows](across-how-to-create-workflows.md).

 ## <a name="see-also"></a>See Also